kentarchie/SimpleComputerSimulator/README.md

 # SimpleComputerSimulator
-Implementation of a simple processor to demonstrate basic computer principles
+Implementation of a simple processor to demonstrate basic computer principles The architecture is specified in the book
+Computer Science: An Overview
+J. Glenn Brookshear
+Addison-Wesley 1997
+ISBN 0-8053-4632-5
 #The hypothetical machine
 The book uses an imaginary computer for discussion purposes.
 Its much simpler than real computers and has just the right properties to show off